fond-of-vertigo/vnats/README.md

 ### Subscriber

 We use a pull-based subscriber by default, which scales horizontally.
 The subscriber is asynchronous and pulls continuously for new messages.
 A message handler is needed to process each message.
-The message will be passed as a slice of bytes `[]byte`.
+The message will be either passed as a predefined type, a string or a slice of bytes `[]byte`.

 **Important**: The `MsgHandler` **MUST** finish its task under 30 seconds.
 Longer tasks must be only triggered and executed asynchronously.